gareth-24/capstone/capstone-proposal.md

 ### List the absolute minimum features the project requires to meet this purpose or goal:
 * Fitness themed E-commerce website
-* Interactive UI built with React
+* Interactive UI built with React & Next.js
-* Ability to view products (clothing, workout plans, supplements, etc.) and additional details like price, amount, description
+* Ability to view products (clothing, workout plans, supplements, etc.) and navigate between pages to view additional details like price, amount, description.
-* Basic CRUD functionality
-* Database integration
 * Basic webpage styling elements at a minimum.
 Ideally it is fully styled and responsive.

 ### What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.